-With the decision of being a parent comes risks, not just to the baby, but to the mother, especially if she is disabled.
+With the decision of being a parent comes risks, not just to the baby, but to the mother, especially if she is disabled for which you might want find this etac living aids to make her life easier.
 Depending on the mother’s diagnosis, she may have structural issues, respiratory complications, and many other systematic concerns.
 If this same mother is giving birth to a child with a disability, there are added considerations that she must juggle.
 Due to the inability for some disabled mothers to have a vaginal birth, after the baby is born, the mother will have to recuperate from a cesarean.
 In the meantime, the baby may need immediate medical attention while the mother is unable to physically care for the baby.
 When the mother returns home, she must make sure she can lift and care for her baby.
 This poses a problem when the mother is a little person or another physical limiting disability.
 When the mother has a intellectual disability, there is a completely different set of challenges.
 Although, some intellectual disabilities are generically passed from parent to child, some are not.
 In either case, the mother does not have the capacity to independently make complex decisions for their child.
 If the child is not effected by the parent’s disability, as the child ages, the intellectual level surpasses the parent.
-Regardless of the disability status of the child, intellectually disabled parents need support in raising their children.
-This is either provided by government services or a family member stepping in to assist in the child’s care.
+According to a social security disability lawyer, regardless of the disability status of the child, intellectually disabled parents need support in raising their children.
+This is either provided by social security disability services with the help of a social security disability law attorney or a family member stepping in to assist in the child’s care.

 Throughout American history, the intervention of government agencies trying to “protect” individuals that are disabled is ever present.
 In 1927, a sterilization case was passed in Virginia called Buck vs. Bell.
 Individuals that were institutionalized and considered an imbecile (intellectual disability) were sterilized in order to minimize the procreation of undesirable citizens.
 The idea being that individuals with intellectual disabilities should be protected and/or eliminated.
 A recent article from Time Magazine addresses how disabled individuals are targeted to be seen as unfit parents by certain government officials.
 Child Protective Services are often called on parents that may voice a concern surrounding their child’s care.
 Nervous social workers report these concerns as possible child endangerment.
 There is a delicate balance of knowing the parent’s limitations with meeting the child’s need.
 Often, individuals with disabilities are resourceful and find ways to accommodate challenges.
 The problem is when the disabled parent feels hesitant to voice their struggles due to the fear of loosing their child.
 Able body parents that have disabled children are seen as superheroes.
 Disabled parents are seen as risks to the wellbeing of their children.
 In the Time’s article, a lawyer that uses a motorized wheelchair woman was repeatedly advised by her medical team to have a voluntary hysterectomy in order to prevent pregnancy.
 She is 31 years old and wishes to have a child.
 It was assumed by her medical team that she would not or should not have a child.
 In this situation, the concept of sterilization is implied not enforced.
 This suggestion is a barometer of how she is viewed as a disabled woman and prospective parent.